KennethNagin/slicenet/docs/QoEfromQoSwithSkydiver.md

 <li>RTT_mean</li>
 </ul>
 <p>The above mean values are used as QoS features for the ML training and testing sets.<br>
-9. Training Set – QoS features from each benchmark instance are matched against the target QoE benchmark instance durations.
+3. Training Set – QoS features from each benchmark instance are matched against the target QoE benchmark instance durations.
 A validation set is created in a similar way.<br>
-10. Learning – We apply classification ML (both Binary and Multiclass) to infer the measured QoE class from the transformed SkyDive metrics.<br>
+4. Learning – We apply classification ML (both Binary and Multiclass) to infer the measured QoE class from the transformed SkyDive metrics.<br>
-11. Model Validation – The model is validated against the validation set.</p>
+5. Model Validation – The model is validated against the validation set.</p>
-<h2 id="estimate-workload-duration-qoe-from-measured-qos-features.">Estimate Workload Duration (QoE) from measured QoS features.</h2>
+<h2 id="ml-to-estimate-workload-duration-qoe-from-measured-qos-features.">ML to Estimate Workload Duration (QoE) from measured QoS features.</h2>
 <p>The PoC’s ML evaluation properties are outlined below:</p>
 <ul>
 <li>Establish threshold boundaries to be used in the classification by examining the QoE measurments</li>